automenta/mb6/README.md

     -   WebSocket connection serves the UI client, providing additional functionality.
     -   Plugins provide support for input (screenshots, etc.) and analysis (OCR, etc.).
     -   Plugin system is flexible, with evolving event handling and interfaces.
--   **Data Merging**
-    -   `NObject` properties are concatenated, even in conflicts.
-    -   (Refer to previous feedback for merging data structures).

 ### UI